resteasy/resteasy.github.io/_posts/2020-10-09-run-restful-service-with-bootablejar.md

                     </cli-sessions>
 ```

 To trim the server installation size and package into bootable jar, galleon layer can be defined to include different WildFly server subsystem and relevant jboss modules.
-To deploy and start Restful service, it only needs ```jaxrs``` layer, ```management``` is the plus layer to support server management with CLI or GUI.
-This is the configuration example to only package jaxrs layer and its dependents:
+In this example, we only need to deploy and start Restful service, so ```jaxrs``` layer is required and ```management``` is the plus layer to support server management with CLI or GUI.
+Put all configuration items, this is the configuration to create the bootable jar for restful service:
 ```
             <plugin>
                 <groupId>org.wildfly.plugins</groupId>